ZiDiZhu/cart315-prototype1/README.md

 # cart315-prototype1
 game idea 1

-Game about multitasking.
+Game about acting in a film as a depressed office worker.
+1,2,3:change camera view
+WASD: move
-WASD + Click
+Click
-Complete more tasks to score more points within a given time.